extrange/personal-blog/docs/blog-posts/2022-08-05-vipassana-meditation-retreat.md

 [tedx-talk]: https://www.youtube.com/watch?v=ixu4Kd5R1DI
 [sapiens]: https://www.goodreads.com/book/show/23692271-sapiens

+[^buddhism]: Buddhism may be considered a religion, but I prefer to view it as a psychological school of thought.
 [^zen-books]: I have read works by Alan Watts (The Way of Zen, The Book on the Taboo against Knowing Who You Are) and Shunryu Suzuki (Zen Mind, Beginner's Mind).